Khwajazeeshan/Spotify-Clone---Sigma-Web-Development-Project/README.md

 This project is a web application that replicates core Spotify functionalities using HTML, CSS, and JavaScript.
 It offers users an engaging and familiar music browsing and playback experience, all through a responsive web interface.

-Table of Contents
+**Table of Contents**

-Features
+.Features

-Tech Stack
+.Tech Stack

-Installation
+.Installation

-Usage
+.Usage

-Project Structure
+.Project Structure

-Contributing
+.Contributing

-Features
+**Features**

-Dynamic Song Listing and Display
+**Dynamic Song Listing and Display**

-Automatically lists all songs from designated folders, filtering for .mp3 and .m4a files.
+• Automatically lists all songs from designated folders, filtering for .mp3 and .m4a files.

-Displays song titles in a scrollable list format, with each song featuring a play icon for easy selection.
+• Displays song titles in a scrollable list format, with each song featuring a play icon for easy selection.

-Formats song names to remove spaces, ensuring clean, readable titles.
+• Formats song names to remove spaces, ensuring clean, readable titles.

-Album Display and Selection
+**Album Display and Selection**

-Displays albums on the main page, each with unique cover art and metadata.
+• Displays albums on the main page, each with unique cover art and metadata.

-Clicking an album loads its list of songs, with automatic playback of the first track.
+• Clicking an album loads its list of songs, with automatic playback of the first track.

-Provides a play button overlay on each album cover for quick playback.
+• Provides a play button overlay on each album cover for quick playback.

-Music Controls and Playback
+**Music Controls and Playback**

-Includes play/pause toggle, next/previous track navigation, and a seek bar to jump within a song.
+• Includes play/pause toggle, next/previous track navigation, and a seek bar to jump within a song.

-Displays song timer with elapsed time and total duration, dynamically updating during playback.
+• Displays song timer with elapsed time and total duration, dynamically updating during playback.

-Volume Control and Mute Feature
+**Volume Control and Mute Feature**

-Volume slider lets users adjust sound smoothly, from mute to maximum.
+• Volume slider lets users adjust sound smoothly, from mute to maximum.

-Mute button quickly toggles sound on and off, updating the volume icon to reflect the current state.
+• Mute button quickly toggles sound on and off, updating the volume icon to reflect the current state.

-Responsive Mobile Menu
+**Responsive Mobile Menu**

-Hidden left-side menu by default on mobile screens, accessible via a hamburger icon.
+• Hidden left-side menu by default on mobile screens, accessible via a hamburger icon.

-Users can close the menu with an 'X' icon for easy navigation.
+• Users can close the menu with an 'X' icon for easy navigation.

-Enhanced User Experience
+**Enhanced User Experience**

-SVG icons maintain a consistent look with Spotify's style for UI elements like play/pause, seek bar, and volume control.
+• SVG icons maintain a consistent look with Spotify's style for UI elements like play/pause, seek bar, and volume control.

-Optimized for desktop and mobile views to ensure smooth playback and interaction on all devices.
+• Optimized for desktop and mobile views to ensure smooth playback and interaction on all devices.

-Tech Stack
+**Tech Stack**

-Frontend
+**Frontend**

-HTML: Markup for structure
+• **HTML:** Markup for structure

-CSS: Styling and layout for responsive design
+• **CSS:** Styling and layout for responsive design

-JavaScript: Core logic for dynamic song listing, playback controls, and UI interaction
+• **JavaScript:** Core logic for dynamic song listing, playback controls, and UI interaction

-Installation
+**Installation**

 To use this Spotify clone locally, follow these steps:

-1. Clone the repository
+1. **Clone the repository**

 git clone https://github.com/khwajazeeshan/Spotify-Clone.git
 cd Spotify-Clone

-2. Open the HTML file
+2. **Open the HTML file**

 Simply open index.html in a browser to start the app.

-Usage
+**Usage**

-Song Playback
+**Song Playback**

-Click on any song from the album list to start playback.
+• Click on any song from the album list to start playback.

-Use playback controls (play/pause, next, previous) for seamless navigation.
+• Use playback controls (play/pause, next, previous) for seamless navigation.

-Volume and Seek Bar
+**Volume and Seek Bar**

-Adjust volume using the slider and jump within a song using the seek bar.
+• Adjust volume using the slider and jump within a song using the seek bar.

-Mobile Navigation
+**Mobile Navigation**

-Access the menu using the hamburger icon, and navigate easily between albums and songs.
+• Access the menu using the hamburger icon, and navigate easily between albums and songs.

-Project Structure
+**Project Structure**

 The project includes the following main files:

-index.html: Main structure and layout
+**index.html:** Main structure and layout

-styles.css: All styling for responsive design and layout
+**styles.css:** All styling for responsive design and layout

-script.js: Main JavaScript file for handling song playback, controls, and album display
+**script.js:** Main JavaScript file for handling song playback, controls, and album display

-Contributing
+**Contributing**

 Feel free to submit issues or pull requests for new features or bug fixes.
 Contributions to enhance functionality or improve performance are always welcome.